 Every year people demand more from nature than it can regenerate.
-Leaders in government and finance come to us to help them take action to better manage limited resources, reduce economic risk, and improve well-being.
+Individuals, communities and government leaders use our data to better manage limited resources, reduce economic risk, and improve well-being.

 Making a Difference

-Since 2003, we’ve engaged with more than 50 nations, 30 cities, and 70 global partners to deliver scientific insights that have driven high-impact policy and investment decisions.
+Since 2003, we’ve engaged with more than 50 countries, 50 cities, and 70 global partners to deliver scientific insights that have driven high-impact policy and investment decisions.

 The heart of our work is the Ecological Footprint.
 The Footprint measures human demand on nature, expressed as a single, easy-to-understand number that’s scalable from an individual to a global level.
 Our Footprint data and tools empower leaders at the local and national level to make confident policy and investment decisions backed by facts.

-Our new Ecological Footprint Explorer opens up our National Footprint Accounts data for anyone to explore and download.
-Updated every year, the National Footprint Accounts track human demand and nature’s capacity to meet that demand for more than 200 nations.
+Our Ecological Footprint Explorer open data platform allows anyone to explore and download our National Footprint and Biocapacity Accounts data.
+Updated every year, the Accounts track human demand and nature’s capacity to meet that demand for more than 200 countries.